-The responsibilities of the Department encompass a wide range of policy and service activity, both direct and indirect, for children and young people in Ireland.
-We have a complex mandate, comprised of a number of separate, but interrelated strands:
+The responsibilities of the Department encompass a wide range of policy and service activity, both direct and indirect, for children, young people and families in Ireland.
+We have a complex mandate, comprised of a number of separate, but inter-related strands:

-- ensuring high-quality arrangements are in place for focused interventions dealing with child welfare and protection, family support, adoption, school attendance and reducing youth crime.
+• ensuring high-quality arrangements are in place for focused interventions dealing with child welfare and protection, family support, adoption, school attendance and reducing youth crime.
 Comprehensive oversight of the Child and Family Agency, established in January 2014, is an integral element of this;